dwclark/advent-of-code-2022/README.md

 At first I tried a purely recursive approach with binary logic.
 Then I tried a mixed iterative/recursive approach with binary logic.
 Finally, I used the mixed iterative/recursive approach with ternary logic.
 It's shocking to me I still fail to see ternary logic problems at first, given successes I've had at work applying ternary logic uniformly.

 I liked the fact that I could use part-1 without any modifications in part-2, I just needed a translation layer to go from ternary to binary logic in order to use the standard lisp sequence functions.

+## [Day 15](src/day-13.lisp) You Have To Do The Math

+The numbers are too big here to just track things in a set/map and do counts at the end.
+For both parts you have to extract ranges of valid values.
+For part 1 I just did a loop to see if which x values were neither beacons nor in the ranges.
+For part 2 you have to coalesce the ranges row by row.
+If you have one range after coalescing, that can't be it.
+So if there are two ranges, then the non-overlapping value of those two ranges are the right answer, provided it's not also a beacon.
+Lots of fiddly math.
+It took me far too long to get the `coalese-ranges` code right.
+I kept trying to get a purely recursive one to work correctly, but writing an iterative/mutable turned out to be easier.